artofthepossible/ask-gordon-walkthrough/docs/features.md

 - **Size reduction**: Removing unnecessary packages and files

 **Example Use Cases:**
-- "Can you optimize this Dockerfile for production?"
+- "Can you optimize this Dockerfile?"
 - "How can I make my Docker image smaller?"
 - "What security improvements can I make?"